Leukaemia is cancer of the white blood cells. Acute leukaemia means it progresses quickly and aggressively, and usually requires immediate treatment.

 The 2 main types of white blood cells are:

-This topic focuses on acute myeloid leukaemia (AML), which is an aggressive cancer of the myeloid cells.
+This topic focuses on acute myeloid leukaemia (AML), which is an aggressive cancer of the monocyte or granulocyte cells.

 The following types of leukaemia are covered separately: